-Being organized is crucial as an entrepreneur of any sorts, including being a copywriter.
+Being organized is crucial as an entrepreneur of any sort, including being a copywriter.

-As a writer you’re going to collect heaps of resources like I mentioned earlier.
+As a writer, you’re going to collect heaps of resources as I mentioned earlier.

 You will be playing with a lot of information, templates, and guidelines, so it’s critical you remain organized.